 My life has been turned upside down again, and it feels damn good!

-Having spent the past few weeks with a schedule straight out of hell, I have now re-emerged in Kenya’s capital city – Nairobi!
+Having spent the past few weeks with a schedule from hell, I have now re-emerged in Kenya’s capital city – Nairobi!

 Having worked as VP Sales Africa in Vyke Communications for more than 3 years, I decided a while back that it was time to move on.
 Being eager for new and bigger challenges, it didn’t take me long to find the ideal opportunity, and the process with Kyoto Energy came on track almost right away.